Weighted Sobolev Spaces on Metric Measure Spaces: Introduction

 In Section~\ref{sec:5} we recall an example from \cite{ChiSC}, showing that $H^{1,p}_\rho$ can be strictly included in $W^{1,p}_\rho$, and we explore some variants of our results.
 In particular we relax the $1$-Poincar\'e assumption to a $p$-Poincar\'e assumption, modifying consequently the definitions of $W^{1,p}_\rho$ and $H^{1,p}_\rho$.
 Our main results still work, under the $p$-Poincar\'e assumption, for these spaces and we prove that the new definitions coincide with \eqref{eq:Alica4} and \eqref{ii} assuming the validity of the $1$-Poincar\'e inequality.
 Finally, we discuss the notion of Muckenhoupt weight and the invariance of our assumptions on $(X,\ud,\mm)$ under the replacement of $\mm$ by $\eta\mm$, with $\eta$ a Muckenhoupt weight.

 {\bf Acknowledgements.} We would like to thank M. D. Surnachev for kindly explaining the change of weight in \cite{Zhi} (which we adapted in Proposition \ref{newweight}) and for informing us of his generalization of Zhikov's result to more general exponents \cite{Surn}.
+We thank J. Bj\"orn for pointing out a mistake in Proposition 5.2 in a previous version of the paper.
 The authors acknowledge the support of the grant ERC ADG GeMeThNES.
 The second author has been partially supported by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).